anders-kolstad/MadFates_Madingley/docs/04-Norway_default_settings.md

 <img src="04-Norway_default_settings_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-Obs, beware of strong dodging in thsi figure in place to be able to read all labels.
+Obs, beware of strong dodging in this figure in place to be able to read all labels.

-Endothermic carnivores and herbivores are the biggest animals, but they make up a low proportion of the total biomass.
-Omnivorous ectotheric and semelparous species (insects) make up the bulk biomass.
+Endothermic carnivores and herbivores are the biggest animals.
+Omnivorous ectotheric and semelparous species (insects) are small but numerous.
+The total biomass for a trophic group must somehow be the product of these two axes (se biomass pyramid below).

 Note: The individual body mass is here the mean of all cohorts.
-If reproduction is low, mean individual body mass increases because of a higher propotion of older individuals (higher biomass in the cohors containing older individuals).
+If reproduction is low, mean individual body mass increases because of a higher proportion of older individuals (higher biomass in the cohorst containing older individuals).